ttrummel/pandapipes-homepage/e2niee.github.io/_pages/start.md

 If you don't have internet access on your system or don't want to use pip for some other reason, pandapipes can also be installed without using pip:

 1. Download and unzip the current pandapipes distribution from [PyPi](https://pypi.org/project/pandapower/) under "Download files".
-2. Open a command prompt (e.g. Start\--\>cmd on Windows) and navigate to the folder that contains the setup.py file with the command cd
+2. Open a command prompt (e.g. start --> cmd on windows systems) and navigate to the folder that contains the setup.py file with the command cd
     \<folder\> :

         cd %path_to_pandapipes%\pandapipes-x.x.x\